Remove the overly permissive rules

 You are a security consultant brought in by Jeff, who owns a small local company, to help him with his very successful website (juiceshop).
 Jeff is new to Google Cloud and had his neighbour's son set up the initial site.
 The neighbour's son has since had to leave for college, but before leaving, he made sure the site was running.

-For the firewall rules, make sure:
+For the firewall rules, make sure that:

 - The bastion host does not have a public IP address.